MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

     Each release of the codebase is completed by tagging the latest revision of the trunk with a version number.
-This version should be used for creating code branches from and will also be used by the parallel suite teams as a starting point for creating the next operation suite.
+This version should be used for creating code branches from and will also be used by the parallel suite teams as a starting point for creating the next operational suite.